 Raised outside the Colorado mountain town of Fraser, lovingly known as the “Icebox of the Nation,” I spent most of my childhood roaming the surrounding woods and perusing the shelves at the local library.
 After completing my Bachelor and Master of Arts degrees, I ski bummed for a few winters before finding work as a sometimes journalist covering outdoor recreation and environmental issues for magazines such as VeloNews.
 Wanting to explore the historical connections between recreational tourism and the environment I then moved to Las Vegas, Nevada, to pursue my doctorate in environmental and public history at the University of Nevada, Las Vegas.

 In the years since, I have managed large administrative histories on topics as varied as Yosemite National Park, the Las Vegas Valley Water District and fire management within the National Parks.
 My first book, Colorado Powder Keg: Ski Resorts and the Environmental Movement, published by the University Press of Kansas in 2012, examines the often conflicted history between ski resorts and our changing environmental attitudes.
-I am currently an Assistant Professor of Environmental History and Sustainability at the University of Northern Iowa, and have begun work on my second book, a history of tourism in Yosemite, and exploring the few tall grass prairies left in Iowa with my trusty yellow lab Bear the Dog.
+Now an Assistant Professor of Environmental History and Sustainability at the University of Northern Iowa, I have begun work on my second book, a history of tourism in Yosemite, and exploring the few tall grass prairies left in Iowa with my trusty yellow lab Bear the Dog.

 For more on my work see my CV.